 |3||Kinesis KAG||XLM||KAG||Transaction Amount|

 |6||Binance BNB||BNB||N/A||Transaction Amount|

 |11||Bitcoin Cash||BCH||N/A||Transaction Amount|

-If you have any other questions about the firmware and app updates and/or you are having trouble updating, please feel free to contact our support team at anytime.
+If you have any other questions about the firmware and app updates and/or you are having trouble updating, please feel free to contact our support page at anytime.